-We have recently closed our contact officer recruitment.
-If this is the career for you, register your interest in future opportunities by emailing firstname.lastname@example.org
+We are not currently accepting applications for contact officers.
+If this is the career for you, however, register your interest in future opportunities by emailing firstname.lastname@example.org and we will contact you when we are next recruiting.

 When the going gets tough, contact officers are there to help.
 Whether it’s taking a report of a missing person, responding to a burglary or supporting someone in crisis; our contact officers play a vital role in helping keep our communities safe, identifying and protecting the most vulnerable and preventing harm.